 Now is the time, has emphasized Shinzo Abe, to further strengthen close ties between Africa and Japan for materializing a true win-win relationship.

 He underlined that one of the important focus of Japan is empowering women in Africa.
 Women are the most important for building an inclusive and resilient society.

-Twenty years ago when we began TICAD, concluded Shinzo Abe, the talk was about “aid fatigue” .Times flies.
+Twenty years ago when we began TICAD, concluded Shinzo Abe, the talk was about “aid fatigue”.Times flies.
 I for one would dynamic Africa.

-Since the first Tokyo International Conference on African Development (TICAD) was launched in 1993, Africa has developed dramatically, and what was known as a continent of starvation, diseases, poverty, conflict and wars, Africa is sending now a message of hope, a great future for business opportunities, luring investments from different foreign countries, especially Asian countries as China, South Korea and Japan.
-With its rich and divers natural resources and high population, Africa attracts many investors.
+Since the first Tokyo International Conference on African Development (TICAD) was launched in 1993, Africa has developed dramatically, and what was known as a continent of starvation, diseases, poverty, conflict, and wars, Africa is sending now a message of hope, a great future for business opportunities, luring investments from different foreign countries, especially Asian countries as China, South Korea and Japan.
+With its rich and diverse natural resources and high population, Africa attracts many investors.

-From the early 2000, for example China has increased its presence in Africa as the key player in the continent economy.
+From early 2000, for example, China has increased its presence in Africa as the key player in the continent economy.
 Meanwhile, Japan is lagging behind in making inroads into the African continent, which is often referred to as “the last frontier” market in the world, underlines The Japan Times.
 China stood out in the amount of its investment and trade with Africa as it also extended vast assistance to Africa.

 Japan has, during TICAD V, to look at Africa not only as a continent to extend assistance to, but also and more as a business partner.
 The government has decided to think a way to back up Japan’s private sector to operate as never before in Africa.

 According to the Japanese Foreign Ministry, only 410 Japanese firms are operating in Africa as of last February 2013 and a total of 8,102 Japanese are living in Africa as of October 2011; meanwhile, experts estimate that the Chinese population in Africa reached a million!